ClinicalPlatform/lita-reviewer-lotto-cheating/README.md

 # lita-reviewer-lotto-cheating

-This handler checks pullrequests on specified github repos and when it finds them need to review, select reviewers for it by review counts before and lotto, and then notice to us.
+This handler checks pullrequests on github repos specified and when it finds them need to review, assign reviewers for them based on both review counts of each user before and a little bit of lotto, and then notice to us.

 ## Installation